How Hard Is It to Get a Google Internship? [ANSWERED]

 Standing Out in a Competitive Candidate Pool

-Google has a legacy as one of the best places to work in America.
-This guarantees a competitive candidate pool for vacancies, including internships, which often serve as stepping stones to full-time roles.
+Over 125,000 applications were received by Google for internship positions in 2019.
+This, paired with its reputation of being among the best places to work in the US, guarantees a competitive candidate pool for internship vacancies, which often serve as stepping stones to full-time roles.

 Detailed Interview Process

-This is called the Google Hiring Assessment (GHA).
-It contains questions that cover areas such as ethics, teamwork, leadership, and problem-solving.
+1. Initial Assessment: The recruitment process often starts with the Google Hiring Assessment (GHA), which contains questions that cover areas such as ethics, teamwork, leadership, and problem-solving.
 For technical roles, expect coding exercises at this stage as well.

 Internships in technical areas can demand skills that include expertise in programming languages, machine learning, or data science.
 Communication and problem-solving skills are also essential.